lccgov/generator-lcc-sharepoint/README.md

 code .
 ```

-Please see the readme file within your generated project for instructions on how to config and deploy the project.
+Please see the [readme file](https://github.com/lccgov/generator-lcc_sharepoint/blob/master/generators/app/templates/readme.md) within the generated project for instructions on how to config and deploy the project.